arifh12/VividCinemas/README.md

 # VividCinemas
-Final project for Web Development.
+Final project for Web Development course.

+This projects demonstrates my understanding of Responsive Web Design.
+Created using HTML, CSS, and some JavaScript.